Coverage analysis tool for optical data#

 Export dataset#

-• statistical measures to export
+• Statistical measures to export

 • count of cloud-free observation per pixel